Installing the Flask Sampling Kit in a Multiplexed System

 Configuring flask measurements

 When you first open the Configuration page, you will see two empty root blocks: the LI-8250 Multiplexer block and the Sampling Sequence block.
 This section will cover the details relevant to configuring a flask system for measurements.
-For details on how to configure other system components, see your LI-8250 Multiplexer manual.

-Add a purge pump
+1. Add a purge pump block.

 This block specifies that the instrument should enable the purge pump.
 When this block is present, the purge pump runs by default.

-Add a thermistor input module
+2. Add a block for the thermistor input module.

 This block allows you to add up to eight thermistors to each instrument.

-Add another thermistor measurement (optional)
+3. Add another thermistor measurement block (optional).

 By default, each Thermistor Input Module block includes a Thermistor Measure block.
 If you have more than one thermistor on an instrument, you will need to add a Thermistor Measure block for each additional thermistor.

+If you are using the LI-COR thermistor assembly, the A, B, and C parameters can be left at the default Steinhart-Hart coefficients for these sensors.
 If you are using a user-provided thermistor, set the values to match the coefficients of that sensor.
 You can do this for each block individually, or you can create a set of Constants blocks, as shown.

-Add a port
+5. Add a port.

 You can assign a port number or the user interface will automatically assign a port number as these blocks are added.
 You can also provide a description of the devices on that port that will appear in the data file.

-Add a flask
+6. Add a flask.

 After you have added a port to the LI-8250 Multiplexer or 8250-01 Extension Manifold block, you can add a flask to that port.
-To add a flask block, expand the Soil Chambers drop-down in the Toolbox and select Custom Chambers.
+To add a flask block, expand the Soil Chambers menu in the Toolbox and select Custom Chambers.
 Then click and drag the Flask block under the Port # block.
 Repeat this for each flask.

-Configure the flask
+7. Configure the flask.

 Set the Thermistor Channel # to the thermistor this flask will use for flux calculations.
 This could be a thermistor installed in the flask or outside of it, and multiple flasks may reference the same thermistor.

 Then, set the Observation Length and Pre-Purge according to your needs.
-Ten seconds is a good place to start for a prepurge.
-Additional details about the prepurge and how it can influence fluxes can be found in Analyzer loop carryover.
+Ten seconds is a good place to start for a pre-purge.
+Additional details about the pre-purge and how it can influence fluxes can be found in Analyzer loop carryover.

-Add a flux
+8. Add a flux.

-To add a flux block to your custom chamber block, expand the Math drop-down and select Flux from the Toolbox.
+To add a flux block to your custom chamber block, expand the Math menu and select Flux from the Toolbox.
 From the Flux drawer click and drag either the Area-based Flux block or the Mass-based Flux block under the flask you would like to add the flux to.
 You can have multiple Flux blocks under each flask depending on the analyzer(s) you are using and the gases you would like recorded.

 Note: Only one type of flux block (area or mass) may be placed inside a Flask block.
 Multiple flux blocks may be placed under the Flask block to accommodate different gas species, but they must be of the same type.